-The Key Croc introduces an enhanced Ducky Script – 2.0.
+The Key Croc introduces enhancements to the Ducky Script keystroke injection command set – known as Ducky Script 2.0.
 This version builds on the ubiquitous language for keystroke injection that debuted with the USB Rubber Ducky and was further enhanced with the Bash Bunny.

 The following are the basic "QUACK" commands – named in honor of the Rubber Ducky that invented the keystroke injection attack.

 In order to use Ducky Script 2.0, or QUACK, in a payload the attack mode must contain the HID option.
 This is the default attack mode on boot.
 See the ATTACKMODE section for information on additional attack mode options.

 Specified in the config.txt file on the root of the udisk partition (/root/udisk) – the DUCKY_LANG option configures the keyboard layout to be used in keystroke injection attacks.
 This is important to note as different computers and keyboards use different layouts around the world.

 By default DUCKY_LANG is set to the US.
 Additional keyboard layouts are available from the languages directory on the Key Croc's USB Flash Disk (udisk).
 Language key maps are specified using the two letter country code.

 # For deployments in Germany.
 Sehr gut!

 Q is an alias for QUACK that may be used as shorthand substitution anywhere that QUACK may be used.
 Q does not have any further meaning and is otherwise not very impressive.